technmsg/blog/v2/content/solar/solar-system.md

 ## The System

-The solar panel system is composed of solar panels, a mounting system, an inverter, a production meter, and a bunch of circuit breakers.
+The solar photovoltaic system is composed of solar panels, a mounting system, an inverter, a production meter, and a bunch of circuit breakers.

 The solar panels convert the sun's energy into DC electricity, which the inverter then converts into AC; the electricity flows through a [production meter](https://www.flickr.com/photos/techmsg/15933619976/in/set-72157649099138418) (which only tracks electricity produced by the panels) and is then backfed through my electrical panel.